 According to Jewish custom, he would have used 30-75 pounds of myrrh and aloes between linen strips.
 After wrapping the body, he placed it in a tomb that was cut into a wall of rock.

-Matthew 27:57-66 The Jewish leaders did not rest on the Sabbath.
-They went to Pilate and convinced him that soldiers should guard the tomb so no one would steal the body and say Jesus had been resurrected.
-Pilate granted them what they wanted.
+Matthew and Mark mention the large stone that was rolled in front of the opening.
+Matthew also writes about the Jewish leaders approaching Pilate and convincing him that soldiers should guard the tomb so no one would steal the body.
+Pilate granted them what they wanted, but the plan backfired when the soldiers subsequently became witnesses to the resurrection.
 Later the guards had to be bribed to hide the truth (Matthew 28:11-15).

 Early on Sunday morning, women came to tend the body of Jesus.
-They would have been able to buy spices and cloth after 6 the night before because that was the official end of Sabbath.
+They would have been able to buy spices and cloth after six the night before because that was the official end of the Sabbath.
 Mary, the mother of Jesus, was not in this group.
-Women had been among the followers of Jesus (Luke 8:2-3) and they had been at the cross (Mark 15:39-40).
-Jesus’ fair treatment and respect for women would have been unusual in that society.
+Women had been among the followers of Jesus (Luke 8:2-3), and they had been at the cross (Mark 15:39-40).

 Jesus eventually appeared to many people before he returned to heaven forty days after the resurrection (I Corinthians 15:3-8).
 Later, he made a special appearance to Paul on the road to Damascus (recorded in both Acts 9:1-19 and Acts 22:6-21).